tardate/LittleCodingKata/lua/about/README.md

 ## Notes

-Factor features in Bruce Tate's [Seven More Languages in Seven Weeks](../../books/seven-more-languages-in-seven-weeks/).
+Lua features in Bruce Tate's [Seven More Languages in Seven Weeks](../../books/seven-more-languages-in-seven-weeks/).

 ### Lua In a Nutshell